rchain/architecture-docs/execution_model/rhovm.rst

     *Figure - Reduction/transaction history of a location in memory*

 Each key maps to a list of reductions which is, in fact, the "transaction history" of an address.
-The history of transactions :code:`{ for(val1 <- keyn).P1 | keyn!(@Q1), ... , for(valn <- keyn).Pn | keyn!(@Qn) } -> { P1{@Q1/val1}, ... , Pn{@Qn/valn} }` denotes the modifications that have been made to the contract :code:`@Q` where :code:`@Qn` is the current version stored in memory.
+The history of transactions :code:`{ for(val1 <- keyn).P1 | keyn!(@Q1), ... , for(valn <- keyn).Pn | keyn!(@Qn) } -> { P1{@Q1/val1}, ... , Pn{@Qn/valn} }` denotes the modifications that have been made to the contract :code:`@Q`, where :code:`@Qn` is the most current version in store.
 It is important to recognize that this scheme is a top-level transaction on the RChain platform.
 The messages being passed are contracts themselves, which most often occurs in client-system, or system-system interactions.
 However, each contract :code:`@Q` may, itself, execute many lower-level transactions on simpler values.

-For example.

 After a transaction/reduction is applied, it is subjected to consensus.
 Consensus verifies that the transaction history, :code:`{ for(val1 <- keyn).P1 | keyn!(@Q1) … for(valn <- keyn).Pn | keyn!(@Qn) }`, of :code:`keyn`, is consistently replicated across all nodes running that instance of RhoVM.
 Once transaction histories are verified, the most transaction is added to the transaction history.
 The same consensus protocol is applied over the range of keys :code:`{ key1 -> val1 … keyn -> valn }` as transactions are committed to those locations.